contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 ### 27.4.1 Issuing a Recommend for Sealing Living Children to Parents

 Accountable members ages 8 and older need a recommend to be sealed to their parents.
-They also need a recommend to observe the sealing of living siblings, stepsiblings, or half siblings to their parents.
-Children ages 8 and older must be baptized and confirmed to receive a temple recommend.
+They also need a recommend to observe the sealing of living siblings, stepsiblings, or half siblings to their parents (see [27.4.4]).
+Children ages 8 and older must be baptized and confirmed in order to receive a temple recommend.
 Males who are at least 11 and turning 12 during the year of the ordinance must also hold the priesthood.

+Members who are 21 or older must be endowed and have a current temple recommend to be sealed to their parents.

-The stake president may authorize persons who were not baptized or endowed due to intellectual disabilities to be sealed to their parents.
+The stake president may authorize persons who have not been baptized or endowed due to intellectual disabilities to be sealed to their parents.
 The stake president writes a letter stating that the person is authorized to be sealed.
 This letter is presented at the temple.

 See [26.4.4] for information about issuing recommends to children.